 The NC-MSEN has two primary components: teacher professional development and pre-college program.
 Teacher professional development in science, technology, engineering and mathematics (STEM) is provided through six professional development centers that are housed on UNC System campuses.

-The NC-MSEN Pre-College Program, housed on five UNC System campuses, provides academic enrichment classes and activities to traditionally underserved middle and high school students.
+The NC-MSEN Pre-College Program, housed on four UNC System campuses, provides academic enrichment classes and activities to traditionally underserved middle and high school students.
 The purpose is to help broaden the pool of high school graduates who are prepared to pursue university-level majors that lead to careers in science, technology, engineering and mathematics (STEM).

 In 1980-81, North Carolina universities graduated only 167 mathematics teachers for 620 openings and only 218 science teachers for 310 openings.
 Nearly half the junior high school mathematics and science teachers, and fully one-third of the high school mathematics and science teachers, were not properly certified for the subjects they were teaching.
 Business representatives advising state officials on economic development expressed their concern that inadequate education in science and mathematics was hampering the state's efforts to modernize and expand its economy.
 In response, efforts began on many state university campuses to bolster the education and re-education of mathematics and science teachers.
 It is a bit unfair to identify single events or individuals as "the" start of the Network.
 However, the record indicates that initiatives on two campuses, University of North Carolina at Chapel Hill (UNCCH) and University of North Carolina at Charlotte (UNCC), started the chain of actions leading to the establishment of the UNC Mathematics and Science Education Network.